preemptive/jsdefender-samples/README.md

 - [React](React): demonstrates how you can use the JSDefender Webpack plugin to protect React projects.
 - [Vue](Vue): demonstrates how you can use the JSDefender Webpack plugin to protect Vue projects.
 - [Electron](Electron): demonstrates how you can use the JSDefender Webpack plugin to protect Electron projects.
-- [Ionic React](Ionic/Ionic5React17): demonstrates how you can use the JSDefender Webpack plugin to protect Ionic React projects.
+- [Ionic](Ionic): demonstrates how you can use the JSDefender Webpack plugin to protect different Ionic projects.

 ## Prerequisites